Buyers, Sellers & Renters Information

 Port Antigua is located in the lower end of the Upper Keys, close to numerous great restaurants, shops, and most importantly, great fishing spots in the Atlantic Ocean and Florida Bay.
 We are approximately 2 hours from Miami International Airport, (MIA) and three hours from Fort Lauderdale International Airport, (FLL).
 We are two hours from Key West International Airport, (EYW).

 There are usually properties for rent, (each with a thirty-day minimum) in our neighborhood.
 If you are offered a property for less than thirty days, be sure the property has a vacation property rental license.
 And a word of caution: If you do decide to rent in Port Antigua, please be certain you know from whom you are renting.
 There have been instances of vacationers putting down hefty deposits for a holiday get-away in the Florida Keys, only to find the real owner of the house was out fishing – and the “Lessor” was nowhere to be found – nor was their deposit.
 Our neighborhood is filled with wonderful folks, but still we remind you to properly vet whomever you may rent from.
+See an excerpt from the Florida Consumer Alert for some great tips.

 The entire Keys are in a federally protected marine sanctuary, and the residents are mindful of the impact our activities have on the environment.
 We strive to minimize that impact and to keep it clean.
 We expect people who rent property here to respect our environment as much as we do, and to follow the rules that Port Antigua Property Owners’ Association has adopted.